What is the benefit of the Culture, Health, and Science certificate?

 How can I get into a CHS course on one of the other campuses in the Five College system?

 CHS professors often hold spots in their classes for qualified Five College students.
 Check to make sure you have fulfilled the prerequisites for the class.
 It's a good idea to contact the professor early, to let her/him know that you hope to use the course to satisfy a CHS requirement.
 Use the cross-registration procedures set up by your Registrar to make sure that you are formally enrolled in the course.

 Do I have to take courses on all five campuses to fulfill the requirements for the Certificate?

-No. Students are strongly encouraged but not required to study beyond their home campuses.
+Not necessarily.
+Students are recommended, but not required, to study beyond their home campuses.
 CHS is an inter-campus, interdisciplinary program; this is one of our greatest strengths.
 For that reason, we encourage students to take advantage of the wide variety of health-related courses available on the five campuses in our consortium.

 What do I need to do to fulfill the requirement for an independent project?

 The independent project requirement allows students to design and carry out a health-related project suited to their own particular interests.
-The project can take the form of a summer or January-term internship, a substantial research paper for a course, laboratory research, a Hampshire Division III project, an independent study or an honors thesis.
+The project can take the form of a summer or January-term internship, a substantial research paper for a course, laboratory research, a Hampshire Division III project, an independent study, or an honors thesis.
 It's a good idea to consult with your campus faculty advisor about your plans.
 A report explaining why your particular project contributed to you gaining knowledge of human health may be required.

 Do I need to take a foreign language for the Certificate?

-Taking four semesters of a foreign language (or the equivalent) is recommended for the CHS Certificate because languages are beneficial for those of you applying for international internships, graduate programs, and jobs.
-However, foreign language study is not required in order to earn the Certificate.
+Foreign language study is not explicitly required in order to earn the Certificate.
+However, taking four semesters of a foreign language (or the equivalent) is recommended for the CHS Certificate because languages are beneficial for those of you applying for international internships, graduate programs, and jobs.

 Once I’ve completed the requirements, how do I notify the CHS committee and get my certificate?